 Our promise is to match their teamwork and tenacity with our team’s own.

-And that team is growing: Dr Mersedeh Proctor will join Babel Fish as Academic Manager – her advice and experience invaluable, as we also seek British Council accreditation.
+And that team is growing: Dr Mersedeh Proctor will join Babel Fish as Academic Manager – her advice and experience invaluable.

 “Our aim has always been to hand over our small but successful organization to reliable and competent people who can maintain our good work, ethics and standards,” explains Mersedeh.